vishal21st/resume/README.md

-# Simple HTML, Vanilla Js, SASS Resume Static website builder
+# Simple HTML, Vanilla Js, SASS Static Resume website builder

 Tired of updating your resume everytime you look for a job?
-Use Resume builder to make your Static Resume Website configurable.
+Use Resume builder to make your configurable Static Resume Website .